atomsrivet/atomsrivet.github.io/research.md

   <div style="width: 90%; height: auto;"> <b>Green nudges: applying behavioural economics to the fight against climate change</b>, PsyPAG 2020
   	<small><i>with Mirela Zaneva </i><br></small>
   	<p> <small>
   	In this commentary, we review different approaches to "nudging" consumer behaviors towards greener choices.
-We propose a framework to maximize the potential positive impact of green nudges. </small> <a href="/assets/green.pdf">pdf</a></p>
+We propose a framework to maximize the potential positive impact of green nudges.
+While this article focuses on existing approaches for individual behavior change, we agree with <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4046264">other researchers</a> who have advocated that, to address the climate emergency, we need comprehensive, systemic changes, focusing on the system in which individual behaviors are embedded. </small> <a href="/assets/green.pdf">pdf</a></p>
   </div>
 </div>